Freie Sachsen

-Freie Sachsen (lit.
+Freie Sachsen (FS; lit.
 'Free Saxons') is a far-right monarchist, autonomist, and secessionist movement within the German State of Saxony.
 It seeks to restore the former Kingdom of Saxony through an autonomist government or a "Saexit if Necessary".

 History

 Founding

 The inaugural meeting of "Free Saxons" in the Bermsgrün guest house was an occasion to question the use of the municipal building.
 The small party "Freie Sachsen" played a key role in mobilizing for the protests against COVID-19 pandemic measures in Saxony.
 The organization seeks to extend its influence from the streets to town halls and possibly also to the state parliament.

 On February 26, 2021, Martin Kohlmann became chairman of the newly founded organization "Freie Sachsen" (not to be confused with the party Freie Sachsen – Alliance of Independent Voters, founded in 2007) in the Haus des Gastes in Bermsgrün, which describes itself as a party according to the party law.
 Contrarily, Freie Sachsen sees itself "in view of the state corona coercive measures" as an umbrella for a collection movement.
 Within a few months, the organization dominated discourse on Telegram, which had 150,000 subscribers as of February 2022, and to control the radical actions of the COVID-19 pandemic protesters in Saxony.
 Programmatically, they call for stronger cooperation with the Visegrád Group, with which they have views of security or family policy more in common than with West German federal states.
 The Free Saxons reject democracy and demand "to involve the Saxon royal family in shaping the future".

 The State Office for the Protection of the Constitution of Saxony classified the alliance as right-wing extremists in June 2021.
 Since January 2022, the Federal Office for the Protection of the Constitution has classified the Free Saxons as a suspected case of anti-constitutional activity and observed them nationwide.